otsatsos/Camplink/README.md

+## Camplink
+This is Camplink 🏕️.
+A web app to discover campings around the world

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.